-Since the inauguration, mitten patterns are popping up like crazy.
-If you feel inspired by Bernie’s mittens, you could make a pair, too.
+After the inauguration, mitten patterns popped up like crazy.
+And if you want to keep the mitten-love alive, you could make a pair, too.

 Some of the patterns require actual knitting skills.
 They duplicate the brown and tan Fair Isle pattern that’s splattered all over the internet.

 But anyone with basic sewing skills can create mittens from an old sweater, which is how Bernie’s own mittens were made.